Recommended Equipment and Sources

 Sonex foam—Sound damping finger foam, ideal for shooting ranges.
 Fairly expensive at $5 per sq. ft.
 Acoustical Solutions Inc, 2420 Grenoble Road, Richmond, VA 23294.
 Tel: (612) 521-3555.
 URL: http://www.sonexfoam.com

-Rockwool Insulation —Better sound absorbing qualities than fiberglass.
+Rockwool Insulation—Better sound absorbing qualities than fiberglass.
+Roxul is a typical brand name.
 Available at some home improvement stores, including Lowe’s (www.lowes.com).

 Kerosun DC 100—Most fuel efficient Kerosene heater and with the cleanest burn.
 No longer imported but available second-hand.
 MSI Wicks sells wicks and parts and has a few of these and other stoves.
 A wick should last a few seasons depending on Kerosene quality.
 Stock up on a few extras.
 Tel: (765) 584-2041 or (888) 537-6786.
 URL: http://www.msiwix.com